Patrick Wisdom Preview, Player Props: Cubs vs. Brewers

 Patrick Wisdom At The Plate

-- Wisdom has had at least one RBI in 26.9% of his games this year (25 of 93), with two or more RBI 13 times (14.0%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Wisdom has driven home a run in 26 games this season (27.7%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.